1papaya/geoDavey.us/content/projects/ndlembeni.md

 date: 2018-07-01
 tags: ["community", "pick-axe", "shovel", "1love"]

-blurb: "Our second footbridge project in Swaziland, wrought with many technical and social challenges, overcome with innovation & style."
+blurb: "Our second footbridge project in Swaziland, an eventful build with many technical and social challenges, overcome with innovation & style."
 ---

+# Background

+Back in the summer of 2018 as part of the Swaziland Footbridge Program, our CU chapter worked with a local community at Ndlembeni, to build an 83 meter suspended footbridge over the Nkomati river.
+Altogether it was a profound joyful experience for all those involved and was fully powered by the human spirit.
+Together we came together, overcome lots of challenges and endured hard work all with the common goal of a better future, and had lots of fun too.

+Below is a series of updates sent out on a mailing list to individuals who had donated to fund our cause, to keep the folks updated and to share our gratitude.
+They detail all that went on during the project :)

 # Update #1: Sanbonani y’all!!!